AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 When mapping fields, you can also include functions to compute values based on input source fields.
 See the [mapping functions](#mapping-functions) section in the appendix for more information.

-**Add calculated field**
+### Add calculated field

-Calculated Fields allow for values to be crated based on the attributes in the input schema.
+Calculated fields allow for values to be crated based on the attributes in the input schema.
 These values can then be assigned to attributes in the target schema.

 A Name and Description can be assigned to Calculated Attributes for easy reference later.